-A study of functions, sequences, limits, continuity, differentiation,
+A study of functions, sequences, limits, continuity, differentiation, and integration.

-MATH 870P - Teaching of Secondary Mathematics.....3 hours
+MATH 870P - Teaching of Secondary Mathematics......3 hours Prereq: MATH 260 and permission of instructor

-Recent trends in the content of the math curriculum and of procedures for
+Recent trends in the content of the math curriculum and procedures for the improvement of teaching mathematics in the high school.

-MATH 871 - Topics in Math3 hours
+MATH 871 - Topics in Math3 hours Prereq: permission of instructor